emomeni/pyats_vlan_verification/README.md

 # VLAN Verification Test with PyATS

 ## Overview
-This script is used to verify VLAN configurations on network devices using the Cisco PyATS and Genie framework.
+This script is used to verify VLAN configurations on Cisco NX-OS Switches using the Cisco PyATS and Genie framework.
 It connects to network devices defined in a testbed file, retrieves VLAN information, and ensures that the expected VLANs are configured correctly.

 The script contains setup, test, and cleanup sections to automate the process of verifying VLAN configurations, making it efficient and reliable for network validation.